Satellite-army/satellite-army-docs/src/FEATURES.md

 ## [Analytics](#analytics)

 The analytics page shows in-depth information about the single pools.
 It provides plot for:
-- LP and relative tokens values trend against time, including the entry value at which you entered the pool
+- LP and relative tokens values trend against time, including the entry value at which you entered the pool.
-- The trend of the APR of the pool against time
+- The trend of the APR of the pool against time.
 - more to come.